kabarton62/NetworkingLabs/eth_switch/lab1_practice/README.md

-# Practicing with Ethernet Switches in containerlab
+# Practicing with Ethernet Switches in containerlab & Illustrating a Network Diagram